-Patrick Angel has always had a passion for upholding what is right and seeking justice
+Patrick Angel is committed to upholding what is right and seeking justice for those

-for those who cannot do it for themselves.
-That is why after he graduated
+who cannot do it for themselves.
+That is why after he graduated from high

-from high school in his hometown of Bossier City, Louisiana, he enlisted
+school in his hometown of Bossier City, Louisiana, he enlisted in the

-in the Marine Corps.
-Quickly rising through the ranks at
+Marine Corps.
+Quickly rising through the enlisted ranks at

 Camp Pendleton in California, he was a respected Sergeant when the Gulf War broke out